Yael-Parra/Yael-Parra/README.md

 <h3>
 <p align="justify">
-I’m a <strong> Data Analyst </strong> with a background in business operations and customer success, now focused on solving real-world problems through data.
-I enjoy designing clean data pipelines, modeling structured datasets, and making complex information understandable through visualizations.
+I’m a <strong> Data Analyst </strong> with a background in business operations, supply chain, and international projects.
+I enjoy turning complex data into clear insights and bridging technical and business perspectives.
+Highly adaptable and curious, I thrive in collaborative, cross-functional environments.
 Currently deepening my skills in <strong> AI </strong>  and always eager to collaborate on projects where data meets people, strategy, and impact.
 </p>
 </h3>